-1 credits-This course explores relative differences between the student's country and study abroad country with emphasis in agriculture.
-Topics include history, geography, culture, food, language, and agriculture topics.
-May be taken for up to 5 credits.
+3 credits-This course explores relative differences between the student's country and another country with emphasis in discipline of study.
+Topics include history, geography, culture, food, language, and discipline specific topics.
+This course can be repeated with different content for credit.
+This course may be taken for 1 - 5 credits.

-AGH: AGRICULTURE-HORTICULTURE
+AGH: Agriculture - Horticulture